 RIP #72 Jason "Juicy" Mitchell

 Jason Kevin Mitchel was born Sept 22, 1970 in Boston, graduated from Madison Park HS in 1990 and went onto Savannah State College.
 While at Madison and with the Boston Bandits, he was a formidable offensive and defensive lineman.
 He played seven years with the Bandits, earning 4 Super Bowl titles.
 After retiring in 2006, he went on to coach the Dorchester Eagles Pop Warner Football team.
-He passed on May 6, 2008 leaving behind his wife, Laura, three children, a step-daughter and a huge number of friends and family his life touched!.
+He passed on May 6, 2008 related to complications to his diabetes, leaving behind his wife, Laura, three children, a step-daughter and a huge number of friends and family his life touched!.

 RIP #95 Cedric Warren